-- Encourage public/private partnerships to address code enforcement and other community safety and appearance issues. - Improve community safety and security by encouraging a permanent police substation, along with community meeting space of at least 3,000 square feet. - Accommodate diverse housing choices to serve mixed-incomes and special populations. - Retain small businesses and accommodate space for retailers and service providers that serve the entire community at different income levels. - Encourage public/private partnerships to support affordable space for businesses providing unique community benefits. - Provide space for childcare and healthcare facilities. - Celebrate Long Branch's international and ethnic mix by establishing a stronger presence on the International Corridor. - Create a memorable gathering place at a visible location. - Encourage physical activity and support pedestrian-friendly, streetoriented development. - Orient new development to planned Purple Line stations. - Carefully transition development to existing single-family residential neighborhoods.
+- Encourage public/private partnerships to address code enforcement and other community safety and appearance issues. - Improve community safety and security by encouraging a permanent police substation, along with community meeting space of at least 3,000 square feet - Accommodate diverse housing choices to serve mixed-incomes and special populations. - Retain small businesses and accommodate space for retailers and service providers that serve the entire community at different income levels. - Encourage public/private partnerships to support affordable space for businesses that provide unique community benefits. - Provide space for childcare and healthcare facilities. - Celebrate Long Branch's international and ethnic mix by establishing a stronger presence on the International Corridor. - Create a memorable gathering place at a visible location. - Encourage physical activity and support pedestrian-friendly, street-oriented development. - Orient new development to planned Purple Line stations. - Carefully transition development to existing single-family residential neighborhoods.

-- Identify sites and design solutions to increase the parking supply, including the construction of a public parking facility and applying shared parking programs. - Designate the Flower Theater and Shopping Center and its environmental setting as a historic resource in the Master Plan for Historic Preservation and incorporate them as part of any proposed redevelopment. - Encourage infill development and adaptive reuse of existing structures, where appropriate.
+- Identify sites and design solutions to increase the parking supply, and apply shared parking programs. - Place the Flower Theater (limited to the theater facade, two adjoining shoulders, and second wall plane to a depth of 40 feet from the theater building line) on the Locational Atlas and Index of Historic Sites and incorporate them into any proposed redevelopment. - Encourage infill development and adaptive reuse of existing structures, where appropriate.